Homemade Monkey Bread From Scratch (and Make Ahead Option)

-An easy make ahead monkey bread recipe that uses only real ingredients and rises overnight in the fridge to bake fresh in the morning.
-It's our Christmas morning tradition, but is great any time of the year.
+An easy homemade monkey bread recipe made from a simple yeast dough, butter, cinnamon, and brown sugar that makes the BEST caramely cinnamon roll pull apart bites.
+Bake the same day or choose the make ahead option that rises overnight in the fridge and bakes fresh in the morning.
+It’s our Christmas morning tradition, but is great any time of the year!

-Since we have The Best Cinnamon Rolls in The World during our extended family celebration the weekend before Christmas I looked for a different type of sweet bread that we'd all love and look forward to each year (yes, I'm kind of big on traditions).
+Since we have The Best Cinnamon Rolls in The World during our extended family celebration the weekend before Christmas, I wanted something different that we’d all love and look forward to each year (yes, I’m kind of big on traditions).

 I’ve made cranberry cane shaped pastries, scones, sour cream coffee cakes, single pan sticky buns, and various other sweet breads and we enjoyed them all…but they weren’t the ‘one.’

-Fun, sweet, and special - it's exactly what we can all agree on as our traditional Christmas morning sweet bread.
+Fun, delicious, and special – it’s exactly what we’ve come to love as our traditional Christmas morning sweet bread and goes perfectly with our other brunch recipes.

 Note: If you’re curious what else our easy, low-stress Christmas morning brunch looks like, I’ve listed all the Christmas brunch recipes here and created a cute menu printable to make your table that much more special!